Green-404/Notes-of-MIT-Algorithm/lecture13.md

 Thus, average cost for insert is Θ(1)
 ```
 ### Accounting analysis

+`Assume an amortized cost and prove that using this the data structure bank will never be negative.
+Then it will be an upper bound.`

 - Charge i th op a **fictitious amortized cost** c_i(1 dollar pays for 1 unit of work)
 - Fee is consumed to perform op.
 - Unused amount stored in "bank" for use by later ops.
 Bank balance must not go negative.